Volume Price Trend Indicator

 The Volume Price Trend (VPT) Indicator is a technical analysis tool that combines price and volume to measure buying and selling pressure and confirm the strength of a price trend.

 The Volume Price Trend (VPT) Indicator is a momentum oscillator used in technical analysis to determine the strength of a price trend.
 It belongs to the family of volume-based indicators, which includes On-Balance Volume (OBV) and the Money Flow Index (MFI).
 The VPT Indicator is unique because it combines both the percentage change in price and the volume of shares traded to provide a comprehensive view of market sentiment.
+Unlike simpler volume indicators that only look at whether a period closed up or down, the VPT accounts for how much the price moved, making it a more sensitive tool for measuring the conviction behind price changes.
 The primary purpose of the VPT Indicator is to confirm the validity of a price trend.
 In a healthy uptrend, volume should increase as price rises, indicating strong buying interest.
 Conversely, in a downtrend, volume should increase as price falls, signaling strong selling pressure.
 The VPT Indicator visualizes this relationship by plotting a cumulative line that moves in tandem with the price chart.
+This allows traders to see at a glance whether the "money" is following the "price."
+If the VPT is not rising alongside a rallying price, it suggests that the rally is being driven by low-volume activity, which is less likely to be sustainable.
 Traders use the VPT Indicator to identify potential trend reversals through divergences.
 A divergence occurs when the price of an asset moves in one direction while the VPT Indicator moves in the opposite direction.
 For example, if the price makes a new high but the VPT Indicator fails to do so, it suggests that the buying pressure is weakening, and a reversal may be imminent.
+This indicator is favored by many technical analysts because it provides a smoother representation of volume flow than raw volume bars, making it easier to spot these critical divergences and trend shifts across various market conditions.

 Key Takeaways